 - How can I run my own CGI programs?

-Our server is configured to allow the execution of CGI programs from anywhere in your public_html space via suEXEC.
+Our server is configured to allow the execution of CGI programs from ~/public_html/cgi-bin/ via suEXEC.

 For your personal CGI programs, you only need to name the file with the .cgi extension and set the permissions of the program to be executable with the chmod command.
 See the chmod man page for further information.
 Note also, if for any reason you change your default login group, be sure to change the group ownership of your cgi_bin directory and all CGI programs to match your new default group, or suexec will not be able to execute the programs.